 After a divorce, many people just want to move on with their lives.
-However, that can be difficult when one party refuses to fulfill their obligations.
+However, that can be difficult when one party refuses to fulfill its obligations.
 When a couple agrees to terms through alternative dispute resolution or litigates marital issues, a court will issue a divorce decree with orders on all matters.
 When one party deviates from the decree, the other may need to request the court’s intervention to set things right.
 If you need to request the court’s help in enforcing a court order, you need quality legal support.
 If you are not able to follow a court order, it is critical that you file for a modification.
 The Law Office of Sarina Gianna, LLC recognizes the significance of this legal matter.
 Whether you are a person requesting the help of the court or a person who has been accused of ignoring a court order, it is important to have knowledgeable legal counsel to help resolve this matter expeditiously.
 The Law Office of Sarina Gianna, LLC provides effective legal support to clients across New Jersey.
 Contact our firm for a consultation to discuss your legal matter today.

 Why request an enforcement order?

 A person can typically seek to enforce an order when the other party in a divorce is not abiding by the terms of the divorce decree.
 Some examples of such a situation include:

 - A noncustodial parent failing to meet his or her child support obligations

 - A custodial parent denying scheduled visitation to a noncustodial parent

 - A former spouse withholding spousal maintenance payments

 - A former spouse violating other equitable distribution terms, such as refusing to sell the marital home when the agreement requires a sale